andela-technology/qualified-docs/content/for-teams/getting-started/core-concepts.md

 - Follow-up questions to a coding challenge
 - Asking candidates to write a code review of multiple excerpts of code
 - Administering written interview questions
-- Non-coding based work samples, such as replying to an email, a research task, or an analysis task
+- Non-coding work samples, such as replying to an email, a research task, or an analysis task

 While Q&A challenges only offer two question types, these question types are much more powerful than they may initially seem.